China General Aviation Flight 7552: Aircraft

-The aircraft involved was a Yakovlev Yak-42D with registration B-2755 (factory no. 4520422116644, serial no. 14-02).
-The aircraft was released by the Saratov Aviation Plant on January 2, 1992, and was delivered to China General Aviation in the same month.
+The aircraft was manufactured by the Saratov Aviation Plant on January 2, 1992, and was delivered to China General Aviation in the same month.

 Crash

 Flight GP7552 was a passenger flight from Nanking to Xiamen.
 There were 116 passengers and 10 crew members.
 At about 3:05 pm the aircraft headed for the runway 06 and, after a minute delay, started its take-off roll.
-The Yak-42 started to lift off the ground and began to climb, however the aircraft lost control and slammed back down onto the runway.
+The Yak-42 started to lift off the ground and began to climb, however the aircraft failed to respond to controls and slammed back down onto the runway.
+The takeoff was aborted and the pilots initiated an emergency braking procedure, however the aircraft was unable to stop with the remaining runway distance.

 The aircraft then exited the runway, and continued rolling for on the ground 420–600 m.
-The aircraft then crashed into a two-meter (6.6-foot) fence and exploded.
+The aircraft then crashed into a two-meter (6.6-foot) fence, a drainage ditch and an embankment and exploded.
 The fuselage broke into three parts, after which a post-crash fire erupted.
 Part of the wreckage fell into a nearby pond.
 8 of the 10 crew members and 100 of the 116 passengers died.

 Investigation

-Investigators determined the cause of the crash was an improper horizontal stabilizer setting.
+Investigators determined that the crew did not prepare the flight according to the airline's procedures and did not follow the pre-takeoff checklist.
+The aircraft was unable to take off because the elevator trim was set in a landing configuration.